demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 This command internally calls the `fake` command to build the project.

-Upon succesful completion of this command, we can find the *FsTweet.Web.exe* file in the *FsTweet/build* directory.
+Upon successful completion of this command, we can find the *FsTweet.Web.exe* file in the *FsTweet/build* directory.

 When you run it,